-Here are some tips on how to cope with HIV dating:
+Tips on how to cope with HIV dating:

 Can you only date HIV-positive people?

-Dating with HIV-positive people can help alleviate any fears about disclosing your HIV status.
-Because of your positive test, you don’t have to be concerned about rejection, and however, it narrows the options available for dating.
+Dating HIV-positive people can help alleviate any fears about disclosing your HIV status.
+Because of your positive test, you don’t have to be concerned about rejection, however, it narrows the options available for dating.

 When you are out with people who do not have HIV, you may encounter some issues.
 Those who live with HIV have to decide whether and when to disclose their condition.
 It would help if you had a cozy nook that’s safe.